henley-regatta/adventofcode2021/README.md

 ## Go
   * `go/day1part2.go` - It's not exactly idiomatic but it is better structured and (by virtue of parameters) it can solve both part 1 and part 2 in a single program.

+## Rust
+  * `rust/day1part2.rs` - Again, this is a whatever-works answer.
+Rust's compiler is quite handy for suggesting work-arounds though.
+Very similar implementation and capabilities to the Go version, simpel testing suggests it's 3x faster to run, though...